 - Cash all checks for dividends, wages and insurance

-- Answer your mail from the institutions that hold
+- Respond to any mail or due diligence forms from the institutions that hold

 - If you move, notify all parties of your new address;

-- If you stop receiving dividends, contact the company
+- If you stop receiving dividends on stock that you

 - Notify a family member or trusted advisor of the